 Why Tang Dynasty Was Golden Age.

-To begin with, the Chinese culture flourished most during the reign of the Tang dynasty.
+To begin with, Chinese culture flourished most during the reign of the Tang dynasty.
 The dynasty was even said to have had a great cultural influence over neighboring East Asian countries like Korea and Japan.
 It was also said to be the greatest age of Chinese poetry, producing two of the most famous Chinese poets in history, Du Fu and Li Bai.
 Famous painters like Zhang Fang and Zhou Xuan also came from this era.

 Additionally, during the tang dynasty’s reign, there were notable innovations like woodblock printing.
 The Tang dynasty is a famed era known for many achievements.
 Its successful reformation and advancements that led to the flowering of Chinese art and culture, is what made this dynasty’s reign the best era of that time.